Ajeesh25353646/ML-for-Physicists/README.md

-Everything in my and leander's code version should be same, other than our common code, i have just basically made some additional structural and plotting changes in the code to make the code more readable and kind of improve the plots as per my preference
+Everything in my and leander's code version should be  mostly same.
+I have constructed some additional and a bit different plots, that shoud be a difference